git4example/genai-fsx-workshop-on-eks-auto/content/150_module1_fsx_perf/122_DynamicProvisioning.md

 The Amazon S3 bucket for s3ImportPath and s3ExportPath must be the same, otherwise the driver cannot create the Amazon FSx for Lustre file system.
 The s3ImportPath can stand alone.
 A random path will be created automatically like s3://ml-training-data-000/FSxLustre20190308T012310Z.
 The s3ExportPath cannot be used without specifying a value for S3ImportPath.
 :::

-#### Step 2: Create the storageclass
+#### Step 2: Create the StorageClass

 Copy and run the below command to apply the defined settings from the step 1.
 This will create the storageclass.

 ::code[kubectl apply -f fsxL-storage-class.yaml]{language=bash showLineNumbers=false showCopyAction=true}

-Copy and run the below command to verify the storageclass is created.
+Copy and run the below command to verify the StorageClass was created.

 ::code[kubectl get sc]{language=bash showLineNumbers=false showCopyAction=true}